fglock/Perlito/README-perlito5-Java.md

   - investigate performance of "proxy" lvalues;
     when taking an lvalue out of an array or hash, return a proxy with a reference to the container and index.
-    Note: there is a working, partial implementation in PerlOp.push_local()